Allergy Shots

 Immunotherapy for allergies has been proven to reduce allergic-like symptoms.
 However, as with any type of medical treatment, it might not be suitable for everyone.
 While in most people do not experience any complications, there is still a slight risk.

-Immunotherapy for allergies can provides long-term relief for allergies sufferers.
+Immunotherapy for allergies can provide long-term relief for allergy sufferers.
 And while immunotherapy can be an effective treatment, it is not a cure.

 Call us at 303-744-1961 to schedule a consultation with one of our ENT physicians.
 They then can determine if allergy testing and treatment is right for you